syncfusion-content/uwp-docs/uwp/Kanban-Board/Getting-started.md

 ---
 layout: post
-title: Getting Started with UWP SfKanban | Syncfusion
+title: Getting Started with UWP Kanban Board | Syncfusion
-description: Learn how to get started with the Syncfusion UWP SfKanban control.
+description: Learn how to get started with the Syncfusion UWP Kanban Board control.
 Explore setup, features, examples, and customization options.
 platform: uwp
 control: SfKanban
 documentation: ug
 ---
-# Getting Started with UWP SfKanban
+# Getting Started with UWP Kanban Board

-The following section provides an assistance to create a simple Kanban application and to configure it.
+The following section provides an assistance to create a simple UWP Kanban Board application and to configure it.

 ## Referencing Essential Studio Components in your Solution